taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/dataset_card.md

 There may be biases in the dataset due to over- or under-representation of certain landscape types (for example, more images of forests or streets).
 This could affect the model's ability to generalize to unseen data from underrepresented categories.

-### Other Known Limitations

-If studies of the datasets have outlined other limitations of the dataset, such as annotation artifacts, please outline and cite them here.

 ## Additional Information